America (novel): Plot

-Born to a crack addict, America was given to a rich white family.
+Born to a crack addict, America was given to a poor white family.
 They decided they didn't want him anymore after his skin started to darken at the age of five years old.
 The family's nanny, Sylvia Harper, adopts/fosters America.
-She had a "man-friend" named Clark Poignant, and a half-brother named Browning.
+She had a man named Clark Poignant, and a half-brother named Browning.
 Clark Poignant befriended America.
 After a year, America gets sent back to his biological mother by the state.
 Browning tells America to be as bad as he possibly can, so he will get sent back to them.
 America's mother lived in a shoddy house in New York City with America's two older brothers, named Brooklyn and Lyle.

 America's mother is never around, so five-year-old America has to live with his brothers – aged 7 and 8 – for two years.
 America, Brooklyn, and Lyle become hooligans, vandalizing and stealing all over the place.
 However, their luck runs out when an elevator worker finds them scribbling America's numbers all over the elevator.
 America is sent to a hospital, and Brooklyn and Lyle are sent to a foster home.
 Soon, he is sent back to Mrs. Harper.

 Mrs. Harper has grown old and arthritic, and Browning has moved into America's old bedroom, which they share.
 Clark Poignant had since died, after he left.
 However, America has difficulty erasing the cussing and bad behaviors he'd learnt.
 He soon starts Grade 2, even though he is mostly illiterate.
 Browning sees that America enjoys being bad and secretly encourages him.
 When America begins school, he meets Liza, who shares some of his bad behavior, and they develop crushes on each other.
 Browning's relationship with America continues to develop.
 He gives America a lighter with a naked lady on it, and gives him alcohol.
 He also gives America reading lessons with pornographic magazines.
 Eventually, Browning begins to molest America and has sex with him on occasion.
 America likes the feeling of Browning touching him so begins to promote his sexual relations.
 Then Browning introduces America to masturbation and both masturbate together in the room unnoticed.

 America discovers that his mother had six children.
 He also learns about her drug money at the time of each child's birth.
 America burns the chart and throws the ashes at Browning.
 Then, out of anger and in a drunken stupor, America sets Browning's bed on fire with his lighter, killing him.
 America goes to New York and lives with a marijuana dealer named Ty (Charles Tyler).
 Ty is eventually arrested by the NYPD and America is questioned by a detective.
 During the interview, he confesses to the murder of Browning.
 He goes to court, but he is not convicted, so the judge sends him to Applegate.